The IInd century AD is regarded by many historians as the Golden Century of the Roman Empire.

 In particular Asia, the Roman province which included today's western Turkey, experienced a great development.
 Its ports, which were placed along key routes to Syria and Egypt, greatly benefited from the increase of trade.

 Most of the towns covered in this section were founded well before the Roman conquest, but in the IInd century they enlarged or embellished their main buildings and added to them aqueducts and baths.
+They were situated in the historical regions of Caria, Lycia and Pamphylia.

 They almost competed in having the largest and most decorated theatres, which were regarded as a symbol of the town's prosperity.